 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
 These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, we rate Catholic Online far-right Biased and Mixed for factual reporting based on the promotion of both conspiracy theories and pseudoscience.
+- Overall, we rate Catholic Online far-right Biased and Mixed for factual reporting based on promoting conspiracy theories and pseudoscience.

 Factual Reporting: MIXED

 Catholic Online provides “Catholic News for Catholics and All People of God, to Help them Deepen their understanding of their Catholic Faith.”
-In reality, this is a conspiracy/pseudoscience website that is not always factual.
+This is a conspiracy/pseudoscience website that is not always factual.

 Funded by / Ownership

 Catholic Online is a Project of Your Catholic Voice Foundation, a Not-for-Profit Corporation.
 Advertising, donations, subscriptions, and the sale of merchandise generate revenue.

 Analysis / Bias

 Catholic Online has a strong right-wing bias through story selection in reporting news.
 For example, an article celebrates former President Trump’s decision to ban transgender persons from the military, citing moral obligation.
 Another article reports about witches (liberals) gathering together to put a spell on Trump.
 Further, this article cites the source WND, which has a terrible track record with fact-checkers.
 Lastly, Catholic Online publishes far-right conspiracies such as Hillary Clinton being very sick and dying.
 Obviously, this is/was without evidence as she is healthy today.
 In this same article, they also predicted that if Clinton had won the election, terrible things would happen to the USA, presumably by God.